Candiceartist/ArtistApp/README.md

-Artist App,
-the museum goers companion.
-Look up artist on while strolling through your favorite museums.
-Search by artist name or by wart work and find huseum dscriptioins.
+What to do today App,
-Be a tourist in your own town on a budget by visiting museusm on there free or discounted entry days.
+Be a tourist in your own town and search fun things to do today.
+Know the weather to learn whether you should bring an umbrella or your shades as you browse the town.
+Events or museums are free or pay as you wish.